Mooney1126/jmlab/content/index.md

 - Maintain a single source of truth in Obsidian
 - Leverage Obsidian's powerful linking and graph features
 - Automatically publish updates

-## What You'll Find Here

-- **Projects**: Documentation of my active and completed work
-- **Curriculum Vitae**: Professional background and achievements
-- **Blog**: Technical posts, tutorials, and analysis
-- **Journal**: Personal reflections and learning journey
-- **Bookmarks**: Curated collection of useful resources and references

-## About This Site

-This site serves as my second brain, built using Quartz v4.
-It's designed to make information easily accessible and interconnected.

----

-[^1]: Concept from "Building a Second Brain" by Tiago Forte (2022), which outlines a methodology for organizing our digital lives and turning our personal knowledge into creative output.